 What if the student doesn’t qualify for financial aid under existing federal and state guidelines?

 It does not matter.
 No federal or state financial aid form must be submitted to determine eligibility for a matching church scholarship.

 If my company matches gifts to AU, will my gift and the company gift help provide a student scholarship?

 Yes, in most cases.
 Individual donors may make contributions directly to Anderson University and designate them for the Matching Church Scholarship Program.
 Many accounts grow rapidly as donors use the company match for this unique student scholarship program.
 Anderson University must make final determinations of awards from direct contributions but will seek the recommendation of local committees.

 Can a donor designate a gift for a particular student?

 No. The donor contributes to the church’s scholarship account, and the local committee decides the amount of the award and the student recipient.
 Most committees equally divide their available funds among eligible students.
 Compliance with Internal Revenue regulations for charitable donations is the responsibility of the church and the individual donor.

 May a parent or student give to this fund?

-No. Available monies in this program must be from sources that are "detached and of disinterested generosity."
+No. Available monies in this program must be from persons or sources that are "detached and of disinterested generosity" as defined by the IRS Regulations.
 This program is designed to provide the student with a scholarship which has not originated from the student or his or her family members.
 Therefore, funds from the student’s parents, sisters, brothers, grandparents, uncles, and aunts should not be used for awards while the student is a matching scholarship recipient.
-Any family’s restricted matching scholarship monies given to the church while the student is participating in the Matching Church Scholarship Program should be reserved for use when the student in question in no longer a participant.
+Any family’s restricted matching scholarship monies given to the church while the student is participating in the Matching Church Scholarship Program should be reserved for use when the student in question is no longer a participant.
 Questions about family contributions should be addressed to the office of the Matching Church Scholarship Program.